AMD Advanced Media Acceleration (AMA) Release Notes¶

 Only a single VF may be assigned to a VM.

 For encoding, only resolutions that are divisible by 4 are supported, i.e., both height and width.
-(For AV1 Type 2 both height and width must be divisible by 8.)
+For AV1 Type 2 both height and width must be divisible by 8.
+See AV1 Type Selection for details.

 For decoding, only resolutions that are divisible by 2 are supported, i.e., both height and width.